Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

             * The specified application was not found in the wallet.
             * An I/O or database error that is unrelated to the parameters passed by the caller.
 * ``` getAddressByAssetLabel ``` \
-  Get the addresses for a specified account and application in this KeyVault within the local wallet that contain assets specified by the asset label.
+  Get the addresses for a specified account and application in this KeyVault within the local wallet that contain spendable assets specified by the asset label.
 Return these addresses with their associated [boxes](#box).
     * *Parameters*
         * ``` assetLabel ``` \
           The asset label used to fetch the addresses and boxes.
 See the [structure of the asset label](#structure-of-an-asset-label) for more information.